 I should learn a few publicity tips from Pedro Almodóvar.
-When a movie of mine comes out, I tend to downplay it, saying "I just hope you like it" and such.
+When I put out a film, I tend to downplay it, saying "I just hope you like it" and such.
 Comparatively, Almodóvar raves about Bad Education as "my darkest film since [1986's] Matador."
-I beg to differ.
-The director's previous feature Talk to Her is much darker, and on… read more!
+I love his self-confidence, but his previous feature Talk to Her is much darker, on many more… read more!

 Movies Released in 2004 (in alphabetical order)